Customizing Graph Structure

 You can then set these as the custom entity types for your current Zep project:

-Now, when we add data to the graph, new nodes are classified into exactly one of the overall set of entity types or none:
+Now, when you add data to the graph, new nodes are classified into exactly one of the overall set of entity types or none:

-Now that we have created a graph with custom entity types, we can filter node search results by entity type.
-In this case, we are able to get a structured answer (an ApartmentComplex
+Now that a graph with custom entity types has been created, you may filter node search results by entity type.
+In this case, you are able to get a structured answer (an ApartmentComplex

 object) to an open ended query (the apartment complex the user previously resided in) where the answer required fusing together the chat history and the JSON data: